 China steps up pressure to prevent any attack on Iran

-BEIJING, April 6 (Reuters) - A senior Chinese diplomat said on Friday an attack on Iran would invite devastating retaliation that would envelop the region and destabilise the global economic recovery, and added that the international community had to restrain itself from war.
+BEIJING (Reuters) - A senior Chinese diplomat said on Friday an attack on Iran would invite devastating retaliation that would envelop the region and destabilize the global economic recovery, and added that the international community had to restrain itself from war.

-Iran is locked in a dispute with the West over its nuclear programme, which Iran says is for peaceful purposes.
+Iran is locked in a dispute with the West over its nuclear program, which Iran says is for peaceful purposes.

 Israel and the United States have threatened military action against Iran unless it abandons activities which the West suspects are intended to develop nuclear weapons.

 China, which has close energy and trade ties with Iran, has urged a negotiated solution to the dispute and long opposed the use of force or unilateral sanctions on Iran.